 '''

 import sys

-from PySide6.QtWidgets import QApplication, QMainWindow
+from PyQt6.QtWidgets import QApplication, QMainWindow

 class MainWindow(QMainWindow):

 def init(self):

 super().init()

 SIGNAL: The connected function will be called whenever the

 window

 title is changed.
 The new title will be passed to the

 function.

 self.windowTitleChanged.connect(self.on window title changed)

 SIGNAL: The connected function will be called whenever the

 window

 title is changed.
 The new title is discarded in the lambda

 and the

 function is called without parameters.

 self.windowTitleChanged.connect(lambda x: self.my_custom_fn())

-SIGNAL: The connected function will be called whenever the
+STGNAL: The connected function will be called whenever the

 window

 title is changed.
 The new title is passed to the function

 and replaces the default parameter

-self.windowTitleChanged.connect(lambda x: self.my_custom_fn(
+self.windowTitleChanged.connect(lambda x: self.my_custom_fn()

 x))

 SIGNAL: The connected function will be called whenever the

 window

 title is changed.
 The new title is passed to the function

 and replaces the default parameter.
 Extra data is passed

 from

 within the lambda.

 self.windowTitleChanged.connect(

+lambda x: self.my custom fn(x, 25)

+)

+This sets the window title which will trigger all the above

+signals

+sending the new title to the attached functions or lambdas

+as the

 '''